Bolted joint: Bolt banging

-Bolt banging occurs in buildings when bolted joints slip into "bearing under load", thus causing a loud and potentially frightening noise resembling a rifle shot that is not, however, of structural significance and does not pose any threat to occupants.
+Bolt banging occurs in buildings when bolted joints slip into "bearing under load", thus causing a loud noise resembling a rifle shot.
+This occurrence is not of structural significance and does not pose any threat to occupants.

 A bolted joint between two elements may act as a bearing-type joint, or a friction joint.
 In the friction joint, the elements are clamped together with enough force that the resultant friction between the clamped surfaces prevents them from slipping laterally over each other.

-In the bearing joint, the bolt itself limits lateral movement of the elements by the shank of the bolt bearing upon the sides of the holes in the clamped elements.
+In the bearing joint, the bolt itself limits lateral movement of the elements by the shank of the bolt (the unthreaded portion of a bolt near its head) bearing upon the sides of the holes in the clamped elements.
 Such joints require less clamping force, because a high level of friction between the clamped surfaces is not required.
-The clearance between the bolt and the holes means that some lateral movement may occur before the bolt bears against the sides of the holes.
+The clearance between the bolt and the holes means that some lateral movement may occur before the bolt bears against the sides of the holes to allow for thermal expansion and other slight motions.

 Even when designed as a bearing joint, the surface friction between the clamped elements may be sufficient to resist movement for some time, especially when the building may not yet be fully loaded – thus it operates initially as a friction joint.
 When the lateral force becomes sufficient to overcome this friction, the clamped elements move until the sides of the holes bear against the shank of the bolt.
-This movement – "slip into bearing" – usually starts and stops very suddenly, often releasing elastic energy in the associated elements, resulting in a loud but harmless bang.
+This movement – "slip into bearing" – usually starts and stops very suddenly, often releasing elastic energy in the associated elements through sound, resulting in a loud but harmless bang.